-No. It is up to you to decide whether or not join the study.
-The services you may access now or in the future will not be affected in any way by your decision.
+No. It is up to you to decide whether or not to join the study.
+The services you, or your relative, may access now or in the future will not be affected in any way by your decision.

 What happens if I decide not to take part?